THE PORTLAND SOUL ALL-STARS

 Louis Pain was a founding member of the NW Ray Charles Tribute, writing the rhythm section charts and playing B-3 on the award-winning initial gig at the Safeway Waterfront Festival and for the first few performances thereafter.
 Later, when soul music giants Wilson Pickett, James Brown & Etta James passed, Louis organized musical tributes to them as well, not simply performing their hits, but putting the music into the context of the artists' remarkable lives and careers.

-That tribute band, the Portland Soul All-Stars--made up of some of Portland's top vocalists & musicians--has subsequently come together to reprise the Pickett & JB shows, as well as to stage tributes to Memphis Soul, to Romantic Soul, and, most recently, to Philly Soul.
+That tribute band, the Portland Soul All-Stars--made up of some of Portland's top vocalists & musicians--has subsequently come together to reprise the Pickett & JB shows, as well as to stage tributes to Memphis Soul, Romantic Soul, Blue Christmas, Sweet Summer Soul, and, most recently, Philly Soul.
 Each and every one these shows--whether at the blues festival or at Portland's Jimmy Mak's, has been hugely successful, both artistically and in terms of audience turnout and response.

 Below is a review of the first Portland Soul All-Stars show--a heartfelt tribute to the recently deceased soul music great "Wicked" Wilson Pickett.